huggingface/blog/aws-marketplace.md

 - [Enterprise Hub accelerates your AI roadmap](https://huggingface.co/enterprise)
 - [Spaces Hardware upgrades](https://huggingface.co/docs/hub/spaces-gpus)

-The Pricing for the marketplace offer is identical to the regular pricing, but will be billed through your AWS Account.
-More pricing information can be found on [the pricing page](https://huggingface.co/pricing) or under the Billing information in your organization settings.
+Pricing for Hugging Face Platform through the AWS marketplace offer is identical to the [public Hugging Face pricing](https://huggingface.co/pricing), but will be billed through your AWS Account.
+You can monitor the usage and billing of your organization at any time within the Billing section of your [organization settings](https://huggingface.co/settings/organizations).

 ---